josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🐍_Ouroborotic_Violence/🪬_Radicalisation_Extremism/🪬_violence_against_jews_yom_kippur_fixation.md

 # 🪬 Violence Against Jews and the Yom Kippur Fixation
-**First created:** 2025-10-02 | **Last updated:** 2025-10-02
+**First created:** 2025-10-02 | **Last updated:** 2025-10-17
-*The long and unglamorous history of extremist violence on Jewish communities, and why Yom Kippur is chosen as a stage for desecration*
+*The long and unglamorous history of extremist violence on Jewish communities, and why Yom Kippur is chosen as a stage for desecration.*

 ---